 JOIN OUR LAB

 Students who are interested in working in The Youth Law & Psychology Lab should familiarize themselves with the type of work done in the lab to make sure that it aligns with their interests.
-A good place to start is Dr. Haney-Caron’s past experiences and publications.
+A good place to start is the lab's description of current projects, as well as Dr. Haney-Caron’s most recent publications (from the past 5 years).
 Reviewing this material helps prospective students make sure that joining this lab would give them exposure to the things they want, and access to the kind of mentorship they find valuable.
 Dr. Haney-Caron takes an active approach to mentoring students at all levels in the lab, with regular one-on-one meetings; junior students also receive mentorship from more advanced students.

 PROSPECTIVE DOCTORAL STUDENTS